 Prepare your own flashcards.
 Use the flashcards to review what you have learned.
-This can be one of the most effective study methods for visual learners.
+Flashcards can be one of the most effective study methods for visual learners.

 Take notes as you review the material.
-Reviewing notes can also be a great tool for visual learners.
+Reviewing notes can also be an excellent tool for visual learners.

 Draw the material or make posters.
 Seeing the information can help visual learners memorize the material.

 Read the material out loud to yourself.
 This can be a good way to remember it if you’re an auditory learner.

 Consider planning a study group with other people who are taking their CPA Exams.
 Having study buddies can be a great way to have fun while studying.